krivenko/QInchworm.jl/docs/src/index.md

 the number of samples is achievable, which compares favorably to the ``1/\sqrt{N}`` convergence of the Monte Carlo methods.

-Below, you can find an API reference of the modules meant to be used by the end user of the package as well as those containing the internal machinery of the solver.
+Below, you can find an API reference of QInchworm.jl's modules.
 Some parts of the API, such as handling of the atomic problem and of the pair interactions/hybridization, depend on container types from [Keldysh.jl](https://github.com/kleinhenz/Keldysh.jl) and exact diagonalization